 Christmas is a special occasion no matter where you celebrate it.
 Italy is a land built around religion, family values, tradition, and delicious food.
 It’s fair to say that you won’t have experienced the true spirit of Christmas until you’ve experienced a traditional Christmas in Italy!
 From giving you the lowdown on the Italian Christmas traditions to highlighting the top things to do over the festive period, this guide to Christmas in Italy will enhance your winter vacation.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 Experience the magic of Christmas while discovering Italy.
 Join our guided tours to explore the country and make the most out of your Italy vacation.
 Headed to the Eternal City for the holidays?
 Make sure you check out our Rome tours and the top things to do in Rome for the whole family!

 Celebrating Christmas in Rome

 Christmas is an enchanting time to visit the Eternal City, when it’s all lit up for the holidays.
 It may not be your typical American way of celebrating, but all the events, parades, fun family activities, Christmas markets and traditional foods to try will surely bring out your festive spirit!

 Discover Italian Christmas Traditions